 Future Development As development in new areas and revitalization of existing ones continue, locations and building techniques should be closely examined.
+Development of new sites or redevelopment of existing sites that increases the impervious area will further strain aging infrastructure.

 With Tulsa's strong commitment to maintaining current flood plain zoning guidelines, it is not anticipated that any new critical facility development will occur within flood-prone areas of the jurisdiction.
 Any renovations or improvements made to existing critical facilities in the 100-year floodplain should be evaluated to ensure the prescribed improvements will help mitigate potential damage from a future flood event.
 Plans being developed or implemented for street and/or roadway improvements within the jurisdiction should consider mitigation measures to reduce flooding of these roads and intersections.